undertheseanlp/pos_tag/README.md

 # POS Tagging Experiments

 This repository contains experiments in Vietnamese POS Tagging problems.
+It is a part of [underthesea](https://github.com/magizbox/underthesea) project.

 ## Corpus Summary